 I liked the Oprah ones, but honestly, it felt like WORK to read them.
 There were pages and pages of ads, and some of the articles were so serious, I felt like I should be taking notes while reading them.
 And I can always buy a single copy now and then without the pressure of having a whole subscription to worry about.
 Yes, it’s a bit more expensive, but one or two a year is going to be less expensive than a year-long subscription.

 It’s surprisingly hard to cancel a magazine subscription.
 These people do NOT want to lose a subscriber.
 I have had Emails, letters, and “last issue” notifications all over the place.
 I think this is why they put a lot of subscriptions on auto renew, which I’ve talked about before.
 It’s a always good deal for them, but totally a bad deal for you, and for most people, it’s small dollars so they don’t notice the credit card charge until it’s too late, so they get our money and we get magazines we won’t really want, but are too busy to cancel.
 But I’m sticking to my guns.
 No more magazines for me!
-Husband and son – well, that one is kind of a work in progress, but I will have 64 FEWER magazines lying around my home next year (52 weekly issues of People plus 12 monthly issues of Oprah).[bctt tweet="By cutting subscriptions, I will have 64 FEWER magazines around my home next year "]
+Husband and son – well, that one is kind of a work in progress, but I will have 64 FEWER magazines lying around my home next year (52 weekly issues of People plus 12 monthly issues of Oprah).By eliminating magazine subscriptions, I will have 64 FEWER magazines lying around next year Click To Tweet

 PS: Everything I said here applies to newspapers too.
-I gave up my newspaper subscription about 5 years ago, except for the Sunday paper and I recently gave that up too.
+I gave up my newspaper subscription about 5 years ago.
 I LOVE it.
 No piles of newspapers lying around the house, no depressing news to read every day.
 It’s terrific.
 And have I missed anything important?
 Not a thing that I can think of.
 Anything really important I end up seeing on the Internet, hearing on the radio, or someone tells me about it.

 Now if I could just get rid of all those darn catalogs!
 Believe me, I’ve tried, but they are even peskier than the magazines to get rid of.
 It’s a work in progress.